 NASHE

 Eroticization, the culture of Russian baths and concepts of innocence: those are the key topics explored in the S/S20 collection by Nashe (Наше), a sensual menswear brand based in Moscow, Russia.
 Created by Timur Katkov and Olga Chelyapova, the brand’s name – the gender-neutral form of the Russian word “ours” – reveals its vision of a genderless future and its love of community.
 Other issues close to the designers’ hearts are the unhealthy pace of the fashion industry and social injustice.
 They work exclusively with deadstock materials, in a bid to reduce fabric consumption, and monitor water use.
 Furthermore, they have developed relationships with artisans to support small-scale production in their country.
-In the S/S20 season, they draw upon the figures of bride and groom and the cultural myths associated with them.
+In the S/S20 season, they draw upon the figures of “bride” and “groom” and the cultural myths associated with them.
 Future collections will “focus on the issues of increased homogeneity and prejudice within the male community”, the designers say.
 The brand sells via Dear Progress showroom.

 www.instagram.com/______nashe/